 Urlice: This is another boutique winery on the Urla Wine Route.
 You can taste their wines while relaxing at the Vineyard Cafe.
 After trying too many wines, it is a good idea to hang out there for a while and watch the vineyards.

 MMG: Unfortunately, it was closed when I arrived their place.
 It is located very above the sea level, I assume it would have been a pleasure to drink wine there.

 Mozaik: They are known with their brand “Mahrem” which is a game changer.
 They are growing rare varieties such as Corinto, Montepulciano, Tannat, Marselan, Ekigaïna, Rebo.
 They have magnificent blends and been awarded in many international wine challenges.
 Owners also raise racehorses, so you can see beautiful horses while sipping your wine.

 Even though Turkey can not really use its potential when it comes to winemaking, because of the obstacles and restrictions; there are still great producers and delicious wines waiting for to be discovered.
 Urla Wine Route is one of them.
 Winemakers in Urla have been aiming to revive the wine culture.
 They offer characteristic, food-friendly wines of Aegean coast.
 Other winemaking regions in the country as well are hidden treasures.
 If you intend to make a visit Turkey one day, you will be impressed by the range of good wines.

 About the Author: Beril is a Management Engineer who is passionate about wine and interested in culinary arts.
 Besides, she loves dancing and travelling.
-Currently living in the seaside town of Erdek in Turkey, she has a food blog where she shares recipes with her own style.
+Currently living in Istanbul, Turkey.
+She has a food blog where she shares recipes with her own style.
 You can find her blog at Berylicious.com.

 It pays to subscribe!Subscribe now and get 10% off your first blissful merchandise purchase immediately.